Home / Circuits / Controllers /

 The transistor operates in the cutoff and saturation regions.

-- When it is in the saturation region, the supply voltage is applied to the motor.
+- In the saturation region, the supply voltage is applied to the motor.

-- When the transistor is in its cutoff region, the voltage between the motor terminals is zero volts.
+- When the transistor is in the cutoff region, the voltage between the motor terminals is zero.

-Therefore, increasing the time that the transistor is saturated increases the motor’s speed.
+Therefore, increasing the amount of time that the transistor is saturated increases the speed of the motor.

 - Two 1N914 semiconductor diodes (D1 and D2).